-Your research is the key.
-And as any other marketing project, your need to cover the main aspects of the industry, service provided and your target audience personas.
-So first of all you need to get rid of the chains of stereotyping and started looking to what needs to be done to communicate better.
+Your research is the key, and as any other marketing project, your need to cover the main aspects of the industry, service provided and your target audience personas.
+So first of all you need to get rid of the chains of stereotyping and start looking at what needs to be done to communicate better.

 And since people working in the crowd sourcing in general are using it as another source of income and mainly millennial gen, we had to consider this fact while doing our marketing strategy.

 While studying the competition for the sake of getting familiar with the service we are providing, knowing more about the trends and highlights we found out that most applications in the field use words like glam in naming their service.
 We also found out that there is no application combining these two services in Saudi Arabia or any other country.

 This gave us another strength point over our competitors for specializing in only two categories.
 We also found that the service can be requested by both men and women equally but since our targeted audience from the beginning was women we chose to stick with the planned first thoughts.

 Moving to the most important part of the research which is studying what women want and what are their problems and needs.
 Women present X% often total Saudi Arabia population and 2.261.946 females are still single.
 By knowing that we estimated our market opportunity is fruitful enough and that we can expand even further than beauty salons who can't reach all districts and provide higher prices.

 By reading many wedding problems and girls concerns we realized that money comes last when compared to security and safety, Saudi Arabian women have a lot of stuff to do prior to the wedding day just like any bride which makes her in a rush and ready to pay for the sake of quality and guaranteed services.